Writing a cold email to a person that you’ve never had contact with before might seem easy.

 Hey [first name],

 While I was browsing [social network], I noticed that you’re also a member of [name of a group].
-Since both of us are interested in [a particular industry, niche, issue], it would be wonderful to meet up and discuss [a particular pain point your company solves].
+Since both of us are interested in [a particular industry, niche, or issue], it would be wonderful to meet up and discuss [a particular pain point your company solves].

-My company has been working on it for quite some time and I’d like to hear your opinion about our solutions.
+My company has been working on it for quite some time, and I’d like to hear your opinion about our solutions.

 Check out my calendar and book a call when it suits you: [LINK]